Joseph Rummel: Bishop of Omaha

-Rummel was named the fourth bishop of the Diocese of Omaha by Pope Pius XI on Mar.
-30, 1928.
+Rummel was named the fourth bishop of the Diocese of Omaha by Pope Pius XI on March 30, 1928.
 He was consecrated on May 29, 1928, at St. Patrick's Cathedral in New York by Cardinal Patrick Hayes.

 Archbishop of New Orleans

 Rummel was named by Pius XI as the ninth archbishop of the Archdiocese of New Orleans on March 9, 1935.
 He succeeded Archbishop John Shaw.
 Rummel transferred to New Orleans during the Great Depression.
 At the time, New Orleans was rapidly urbanizing as farmers flocked to the city in search of factory jobs.
 Also, recent European immigrants, many of whom were Catholic, were also settling in the city.
 Over the next thirty years, the Catholic population in the archdiocese would double to over 762,000, and the number of students in Catholic schools grew from fewer than 40,000 to over 85,000.

 During Rummel's episcopacy, 45 new church parishes were created throughout the archdiocese, increasing the number of parishes from 135 to 180.
 In 1945 he launched the Youth Progress Program, a major initiative to raise money for the expansion of the parochial school system.
-This program resulted in the construction of 70 new Catholic schools, including several new high schools.Saint Augustine High School in Orleans Parish was built in 1951.
+This program resulted in the construction of 70 new Catholic schools, including several new high schools.

 In 1935, Rummel mandated the creation of CCD programs in every parish.
 He streamlined the accounting procedures of the archdiocese.
 He also created new lay organizations to support an expansion of the many charity programs within the archdiocese.